Changes to European Union Citizens voting

 • Have been legally resident in the UK since before the UK left the EU on 31 December 2020 - the implementation period completion date (IPCD)

-• Have retained unbroken lawful immigration status or exemption from immigration law requirements between IPCD and the point they apply to be registered, or when they confirm their residency as part of the eligibility confirmation and review (ECR) process.
+• Have retained unbroken lawful immigration status or exemption from immigration law requirements between IPCD and the point they apply to be registered, or when they confirm their residency as part of the eligibility confirmation and review (ECR) process - see below.

-From 7 May 2024 there will be a new application and determination process for EU citizens to take account of the franchise changes including yes/no question to confirm their historical residency.
+From 7 May 2024 there has been a new application and determination process for EU citizens to take account of the franchise changes including yes/no question to confirm their historical residency.

 Eligibility Confirmation Review (ECR) Process

-Electoral Registration Officers (EROs) are required to conduct the ECR from 7 May 2024 to determine if existing EU electors are eligible to remain registered under the new criteria.
+Electoral Registration Officers (EROs) were required to conduct the ECR from 7 May 2024 to determine if existing EU electors were eligible to remain registered under the new criteria.

-The ECR process will consist of 2 parts: the data-based review process and the correspondence-based review.
+The ECR process consisted of 2 parts: the data-based review process and the correspondence-based review.

-The data-based review provides for the use of any data which the ERO may hold or have access to for the purpose of their registration duties.
-This may enable them to identify qualifying EU citizens and EU citizens with retained rights without taking any further action other than to write out to the elector to confirm they are being retained on the register.
-We expect most EU electors will be able to be confirmed through the data-based review, including all qualifying EU Citizens.
+The data-based review provided for the use of any data which the ERO held or had access to for the purpose of their registration duties.
+This enabled them to identify qualifying EU citizens and EU citizens with retained rights without taking any further action other than to write out to the elector to confirm they were being retained on the register.
+Most EU electors were confirmed through the data-based review, including all qualifying EU Citizens.

-Where an elector cannot be confirmed via data, the correspondence-based review will be used to write out to them to ask them to confirm if they remain eligible to be registered to vote under new franchise criteria.
-This will be done by asking electors to confirm if they meet the new historical residency requirements.
-Electors will receive up to three review notices including a personal contact.
-If no response is received in this time, the ERO will determine they are ineligible to remain registered.
+Where an elector was not confirmed via data, the correspondence-based review was used to write out to them to ask them to confirm if they remained eligible to be registered to vote under new franchise criteria.
+This was done by asking electors to confirm if they met the new historical residency requirements.
+Electors received up to three review notices including a personal contact.
+If no response was received in time, the ERO determined they were ineligible to remain registered.

-Where a response is received, the ERO has the power to ask for additional information where they are not satisfied they meet the new criteria.
-The additional information they can request includes a View and Prove share code to access an elector’s E-Visa, documentary evidence such as a passport or biometric card, or a statement of eligibility.
+Where a response was received, the ERO had the power to ask for additional information where they were not satisfied they met the new criteria.
+The additional information they could request included a View and Prove share code to access an elector’s E-Visa, documentary evidence such as a passport or biometric card, or a statement of eligibility.

-Our correspondence review will commence during Autumn 2024 and end on or before 31 January 2025.
+Our correspondence review commenced during Autumn 2024, and ended on 21 January 2025.